Vitols999/QMS-WIKI/AdvProjects.md

 drop zones, database projects can be assigned to these drop zones.
 Database projects in drop zones are called __summary projects__ because they are used quite often to get summary information for subsets of data items.

-The definition and the use of drop zones is described with the help of an example:
+The definition and the use of drop zones are described with the help of an example:

 * Assume there is a database project _All tours_ containing all recorded data from a GPS device.
 * The recorded data should be classified as follows: